 Other notable performance credits include Le Mari in Les Mamelles de Tirésias, the title role in Eugene Onegin, and John Cree in Elizbeth Cree by Kevin Puts and Mark Campbell, all with Louisiana State University.
 Additional favorites include The Gamekeeper in The Cunning Little Vixen, Marcello in La bohème, Mercutio in Roméo et Juliette, and Papageno in The Magic Flute.

 An excellent interpreter of new opera, Mr. Hammond performed the role of Tampico in the North American premier of Charles Lucien Lambert’s La Flamenca with Opera Creole of New Orleans in 2017, and that same year he placed second in the National Association of Teachers of Singing National Student Auditions in Boulder, Colorado.
-He has also been a semifinalist in the Orpheus National Vocal Competition, a finalist in the Mobile Opera Madame Rose Scholarship Competition, and a semifinalist in the Opera Birmingham Vocal Competition.
+Most recently, Mr. Hammond received an Encouragement Award from the Upper Midwest Region of the 2021 Metropolitan Opera National Council Competition after winning the Wisconsin District.
+He has also been a semifinalist in the Orpheus National Vocal Competition, and the Opera Birmingham Vocal Competition.